Andrea Jenkyns: Personal life

-Jenkyns lives in Gildersome, West Yorkshire, and London; the latter for her Parliamentary duties where she lives with her husband, fellow Conservative MP Jack Lopresti, and her son, who was born in 2017 and named after her late father.
-She married Lopresti, the MP for Filton and Bradley Stoke in Bristol, in St Mary Undercroft in the Palace of Westminster on 22 December 2017, two years after it had been reported that she was in a relationship with him while he was still married to his first wife.
+Jenkins married Conservative MP Jack Lopresti, in St Mary Undercroft in the Palace of Westminster on 22 December 2017, two years after it had been reported that she was in a relationship with him while he was still married to his first wife, Lucy.
+They divorced in 2023.

-Jenkyns suffers from fibromyalgia and glossopharyngeal neuralgia which cause bouts of debilitating pain.
+Jenkyns suffers from fibromyalgia and glossopharyngeal neuralgia, which cause bouts of debilitating pain.
+She also has ADHD.

-Jenkyns is a vegetarian and supports improvement of animal rights.
-She also supports keeping the ban on fox hunting.
+She supports keeping the ban on fox hunting.
 In 2015, her dogs Lady and Godiva won top prize in the Westminster Dog of the Year show.

-Jenkyns is also a soprano singer.
+Jenkyns is also an amateur soprano singer.